 Figure 1 shows a summary of our March 11, 2021 bond recommendations.
 Subscribe to BondSavvy to learn the names and CUSIPs of our recommended bonds so you can add them to your bond portfolio.
 Please note that Recommendations 1 and 2 and Recommendations 3 and 4 are bonds of the same issuer.

 Figure 1: Summary of BondSavvy's March 11, 2021 Corporate Bond Recommendations

 Generate income, drive growth, and preserve capital

 A significant advantage of corporate bond investing is that it can achieve three key investment goals: generate income, drive growth, and preserve capital.
-Investors in stocks, bond funds, and muni bonds can achieve one or two of these investment goals, but our individual corporate bond recommendations empower BondSavvy subscribers to achieve all three.
+Investors in stocks, bond funds, and muni bonds can achieve one or two of these investment goals, but our individual corporate bond recommendations empower BondSavvy subscribers to achieve all three over the long term.

 Price changes since March 11, 2021 pick date

 For the first several weeks following our March 11, 2021 edition of The Bondcast, the prices of our recommended bonds remained very close to our pick date price.
 On May 14, 2021, our two investment grade corporate bond recommendations were within spitting distance of the pick date price.
 Bond Recommendations 1 and 2 have increased slightly, given oil price tailwinds, and Bond Recommendations 3 and 4 have fallen slightly.